luker983/google-ctf-2019/beginner_quest/README.md

 # Beginner's Quest

 Because this was my first CTF, I spent most of my time in this section.
-Many of the problems posed a fun challenge and I ended up getting eight flags here and got two endings.
+Many of the problems posed a fun challenge and I ended up getting eight flags and two endings.

 ![Quest Progress](images/quest_progress.png "Img")